First-Year Seminars Fall 2014

 For many, chocolate is simply a sugary confection, but chocolate is a complex subject.
 Throughout its 3,000-year history, chocolate has been used as currency, as medicine, and as an aphrodisiac.
 The processing and manufacturing of cocoa products has evolved from the simple preparation of a cold beverage consumed by the Maya elite to the creation of artisan truffles sold at high-end boutiques in New York and Paris.
 The production of chocolate is an industry currently worth billions of dollars.
 Students in this seminar explore the natural and cultural histories of the cocoa bean and learn about chocolate cultivation, processing and marketing.

 What moves us?
-Words can bring us to tears, inspire action, and make us get up and dance.
-Students will learn, on an intro level, how to analyze poetry and then explore how that can translate to movement.
-Not only will major periods in poetry be covered, but also the global community’s influence on American dance, such as Latin American and Afro-Caribbean styles.
-The main goal will be the students' collaboration as they explore how self-expression speaks through body and word.
+How can we communicate despite psychological and physical barriers?
+How do we empathize with one another?
+The combination of movement and language leads to a higher level of understanding oneself and those around us.
+Students will learn, on an intro level, how to analyze poetry and explore how that can translate to movement.
+They will be introduced to various styles of poetry and dance and will analyze how the one can enhance the other.
+We will also look at the global community’s influence on dance and explore what it means to label art forms as masculine/feminine, European/ethnic, and abled/disabled.
+The main goal will be the students' collaboration and class discussion as we explore how self-expression speaks through body and word.
 Students will attend local performances, both poetry readings and dance.
 No matter the level of ability, students will learn to creatively express themselves, gain an appreciation for these art forms as cultural markers, and explore how these art forms are integral parts of society.

-Death on the Ice: Science, Ambition, Politics and Insanity at the Poles (FY103.9)
+Death on the Ice: Science, Ambition, Politics and Insanity at the Poles (FY103.10)

 Eric McCloy, Global Information Services